dictu-lang/Dictu/docs/docs/collections.md

 var defaultValue = myDict.get("unknown key", "No key!"); // No key!
 ```

-### Updating a dictionary value
+Updating a value within a dictionary uses the same syntax, except you supply a value via assignment.

 ```js
 var myDict = {"key": 1, "key1": true};
 var myDict["key"] = false; // {"key": false, "key1": true}
 ```

-### Adding to dictionaries

-The exact same syntax as updating a value, just if a key does not exist, it is created.
+Adding a value to a dictionary is the same as updating a value, however if the key does not exist it is created.

 ```js
 var myDict = {"key": 1, "key1": true};
 var myDict["key2"] = nil; // {"key": false, "key1": true, "key3": nil}
 ```

+### dict.exists(string)

-### Checking if a key exists
+To check if a key exists within a dictionary use `.exists()`

 ```js
 var myDict = {"key": 1, "key1": true};